-Subject to the payment of the final "C" share dividend receiving approval from shareholders at the forthcoming annual general meeting ("AGM") on 24 July 2018, the Investment Manager will be entitled to a performancerelated incentive fee of £99,000.
-The incentive fee has not been accrued in the accounts as at 28 February 2018 because it is contingent on the shareholders approving the final dividend.
-Further information about how the incentive fee is calculated is set out in Note 3 to the Financial Statements.
+Subject to the payment of the final "C" share dividend receiving approval from shareholders at the forthcoming AGM, the Investment Manager will be entitled to a further performance-related incentive fee of £113,000.
+Further information about how the incentive fee is calculated is set out on page 17 of the Strategic Report and in Note 3 to the Financial Statements.

-Net Asset Value and Results and Dividends - "D" Shares
+NAV, Results and Dividends - "D" Shares

-The net asset value of the "D" share fund was £2,513,000 at 28 February 2018 or 126.2p per "D" share (2017: £2,632,000 or 132.2p per "D" share).
-The net asset value of the "D" share fund was adversely affected by the revaluation of its portfolio as at 28 February 2018 which was largely due to the negative impact of the adoption of the new energy yield assessment for Bernard Matthews Green Energy Halesworth Limited, partly offset by the increase in value of Darroch Power Limited as a result of the reduced discount rate and also the revenue earned during the year.
+The NAV of the "D" share fund was £2,931,000 at 28 February 2019 or 147.2p per "D" share (2018: £2,513,000 or 126.2p per "D" share).
+The increase in the "D" share fund's NAV is attributable to the increased value of the portfolio and the revenue earned during the year, offset by the dividends paid.
+The increase in value of the portfolio is mainly due to the reduction in discount rate used in the valuation analysis and increase in inflation rate assumption, in line with the market, which is explained in detail in the Investment Managers Report.

-The total income of the "D" share fund for the year ended 28 February 2018 was £71,000, which was loan stock interest.
-This compares with income generated by the "D" share fund of £64,000 in the year ended 28 February 2017.
+The total income of the "D" share fund for the year ended 28 February 2019 was £117,000, of which £74,000 was loan stock interest and £43,000 was from dividends.
+This compares with the income generated by the "D" share fund of £71,000 in the year ended 28 February 2018.
+The increase in revenue was due to a dividend of £43,000 paid by Bernard Matthews Green Energy Halesworth Limited during the year.